-In June 2017 at the culmination of many life-factors I quit my lucrative and relatively fulfilling day job to become a full-time studio artist.
+In June 2017 I quit my lucrative and relatively fulfilling day job to become a full-time studio artist.

 With the ever-loving support of my long-suffering husband, a bit of saved cash and gobs of determination I broke ground on a new studio (except not literally because it’s on wheels.)

 I'll add more photos to the gallery below on rainy (snowy?) days, feel free to check on me from time to time, I have NO idea what I'm doing.
 Should be a hoot.

-Much Researching (note the capital R) ensued in the form of book-reading, you-tube watching, sketching and drinking copious amounts of caffeine.
+Much Research (note the capital R) ensued in the form of book-reading, you-tube watching, sketching and consuming copious amounts of caffeine.

 (Working from home was turning out to be pretty great.
 Also great: Sketchup)

 I met some amazing people and volunteered to help with their projects which is 110% the best decision a person can make before embarking on this kind of thing.
-(Sara is another awesome Alaskan artist, also building a studio on wheels follow her on Instagram @saramakespots)
+(Sara is another awesome Alaskan artist who also built a studio on wheels!
+Follow her on Instagram @saramakespots)